cicciolinamiranda/drools-demo-wildfly/README.md

 ## `drools-demo-app`
 The actual application for the course planner.

+To Be able to use this sample, you need to have a running Drools Workbench on your system.
+The most compatible container for this is Wildfly.
+The setup guides for these are found below.

 ### Setup Wildfly
 Download [Wildfly 8](http://download.jboss.org/wildfly/8.2.1.Final/wildfly-8.2.1.Final.zip) (you could also use any version of Wildfly above 8).